 Yellow marks are often caused by bleeding from chartreuse hair.

-Avoiding the use of chemicals on this color of hair and preventing wet
+Avoiding the use of chemicals on this color of hair and prevent wet

 It can usually be sun-faded away.
 Photo courtesy elish2.